Turnout

 Prepare Essential Documentation and Understand Eligibility Requirements

-To successfully apply for the Disabled Veterans' Exemption, it's important to gather specific documentation and understand the eligibility requirements.
+To successfully apply for benefits, it's important to gather specific documentation and understand eligibility requirements.
 We know this process can feel overwhelming, so here’s a step-by-step approach to guide you:

-1. Eligibility Criteria: First, ensure you meet the following requirements:
+1. Requirements: First, ensure you meet the following requirements:

-• Your disability rating should be at least 100% or meet specific criteria set by the California BOE.
+• Your disability rating should be at least 100% or meet specific criteria.

-• VA Rating Letter: This letter confirms your disability rating from the Department of Veterans Affairs.
+• Award Letter: This letter confirms your eligibility from the Department of Veterans Affairs.

-• Claim Form (BOE-261-G): This is the official form to apply for the Disabled Veterans' Exemption, available from the California BOE or your local county assessor's office.
+• Application Form: This is the official form to apply for the benefits, available from the BOE or your local county assessor's office.

-• Proof of Residence: Documents such as utility bills or lease agreements that confirm your primary residence.
+• Proof of Residency: Documents such as utility bills or lease agreements that confirm your primary residence.

 • Marriage Certificate (if applicable): Include this document if you are applying as a surviving spouse.